Can You Weld at Home? Basic Considerations

 Can you weld inside your house?

-If you want to maintain or repair something in your house, but it is impossible to move it to your workshop, you can weld it in your house.
-But only if you use TIG welding that creates very few sparks and fumes for safety reasons.
+If you want to repair something in your house which is impossible to move to your workshop, you can weld it in your house.
+But only if you use TIG welding that creates almost no sparks and few fumes for safety reasons.

 Stick welding will throw sparks all over the place and produce many fumes, so it is out of the question.
 Flux-cored welding is even worse.
 MIG welding produces fewer sparks and fumes, but it is still not safe enough.